 Methods and Deliverables

 I hold a master's degree in Applied Qualitative Research from the University of Copenhagen, in Copenhagen, Denmark.
-During my studies, I was trained to use hands-on, in-person, ethnographic research methods for "applied" (non-academic) purposes.
-Since 2011 I have used this training to conduct user research for companies like Squarespace and the National Football League, to help them improve their products and services.
-I have also conducted research and written reports for a diverse array of private clients including a member of the United States Congress.
+During my studies, I was trained to use hands-on, in-person, ethnographic research methods for applied (non-academic) purposes.
+Since 2011 I have used this training to conduct user research for companies like Squarespace, the National Football League, and Edmunds, to help them improve their products and services.
+I have also conducted research and written reports for a diverse array of private clients including a former member of the United States Congress.

 Here are some examples of how I've used my skills and experience to demonstrate the value of qualitative research:

 - used qualitative-research insights to bridge the gap between customer service, design, and engineering teams at a successful website-building platform

 - demonstrated the value of in-person usability testing for an internal utility project at a major sports-media company

 - used diary study and contextual inquiry to confirm product/market fit for a service for mothers with nursing infants